UEABIO/physalia-R-course/docs/09-github.md

 ### Local changes

-- Create a new .Rmd file
+- Create a new .Rmd/.Qmd file

 - Save the file